MacPython/terryfy/README.rst

    environment library included in the standard library starting with Python 3.3.

 At present, we install a minimal set of backends.
-Backend testing coverate will expand as the repo matures.
+Backend testing coverage will expand as the repo matures.